 - How do they shop?

 In this stage, you should dig deeper into the market to refine a better strategy and create a better product/service offer.
-Advanced market research can also help you identify the competition and go beyond customers’ expectations.
-To give you an idea of the potential in this space, here’s an impressive statistic: the subscription ecommerce market reached $326.44 billion in 2024 and is projected to hit $539.16 billion in 2025—a staggering growth rate of 65.2% CAGR.
+Advanced market research can also help you identify the competition and go beyond customer expectations.
+Here is the potential in this space: the subscription ecommerce market reached $326.44 billion in 2024 and is projected to hit $539.16 billion in 2025—a staggering growth rate of 65.2% CAGR.
 This is a booming industry with room for innovation and opportunity.

 Competitor analysis

-To be and stay competitive, you need to know what others in your space are doing.
-Tools like SEMrush and Ahrefs, are invaluable for studying your competitors’ online strategies.
-These platforms allow you to:
+To stay competitive, you need to know what others in your space are doing.
+Tools like Ahrefs are invaluable for studying your competitors’ online strategies.
+This platform allows you to:

 - Analyze competitors’ website traffic and SEO strategies.